Selling a house with a sitting tenant

-While it may seem a little complicated, you can sell a property with a sitting tenant, and landlord-landlord sales are quite common.
+27-09-2024 | Property OccupantsSelling a house with sitting tenants comes with various challenges and considerations which landlords will need to take into account throughout this process.
+While it can be a little complicated, you can sell a property with a sitting tenant, and landlord-landlord sales are quite common.
 However, it is also true that some buyers will have a firm preference for an empty property.

 Selling your rental property can be a challenging and time-consuming process.
 You may have lived in it yourself in the past.
 Whatever your reasons are for cutting down your property portfolio, it’s important that you make your property as appealing as possible to potential buyers.
-So, how do landlords go about selling a house with a sitting tenant?
+So, how do landlords go about selling a house with sitting tenants?

 What is a sitting tenant?

-So, you’ve settled on selling your property but still need to figure out what to do with your tenants.
+So, you’ve settled on selling your property but still need to figure out what to do with your sitting tenants.
 Before we discuss the ins and outs of how to sell a house with tenants in situ, it’s important to understand what a sitting tenant is.

 In short, a sitting tenant is someone who is currently renting a property whilst the landlord is trying to sell the property and transfer ownership to another landlord or buyer.